unionai/unionai-docs/source/getting-started/index.md

 ```

 :::{note}
-The `[byoc]` package extra installs configuration defaults specific to Union BYOC that differ from those needed for Serverless.
+The `[byoc]` extra package includes configuration defaults specific to Union BYOC that differ from those needed for Serverless.
 :::

 {@@ endif @@}